Canoe-camping expedition at Wapizagonke Lake © Parks Canada/Jacques Pleau

 A few rules concerning canoe-camping

-- On sites with fireplace: $24.50 per night, for three people (including firewood)
+- On sites with fireplace: $24.50 per night, for two people (including firewood)

-- On sites without fireplace: $15.70 per night, for three people
+- On sites without fireplace: $15.70 per night, for two people

 - La Mauricie National Park has three boat rental offices where you can rent boats for your stay.

-- Departure for an outing should occur between 3 p.m. and 7 p.m., depending on the location of the site.
+- Departure for an outing should occur between 3 p.m. and 7 p.m., depending on the location of the site and the time of year.

 Some 150 canoe campsites are scattered around a dozen lakes.
 Wood fires are permitted only at certain lakes, in the fireplaces provided for this purpose.
 Each site is equipped with a maximum of four tent platforms, which are quite spread out, as well as a dry toilet and a bear-proof food hanger.